The Antique Dealers' Fair And Exhibition, 1951 Catalogue pg 63.

 The drawer fronts on this commode retain their original lion mask handles and ‘S’ shaped escutcheons, that were hallmarks of the St Martins Lane Syndicate**.
 Shaped escutcheons were technically very difficult to create.
 It is thought that Chippendale favoured this type of escutcheon, due to their intricacy and added security; as to create keys that fitted these escutcheons would have needed a skilled metal worker and was a complex process.

 From a construction point of view, the commode is executed in quality mahogany, the original feet are blocked for added support and strength, there is a red clay wash to the underboard, and the back is panelled.
 These all being hallmarks of commissions by Chippendale.
+Many of the design elements discussed, can be seen on documented commissions by Chippendale at Raynham Hall in Norfolk

 In addition to the above, the execution and restraint of the carving and overall cabinet work is of the highest order.